 As the children move into Year Five, there will be expectations of increased independence.
 Our expectations of children’s work and behaviour will remain very high in order to ensure that children reach their full potential.

 We will expect children to arrive in school with the equipment that they need on the correct days, and to complete tasks set for them at home.
 We have arranged our timetable in a way which will follow the same structure each week so children should always know what to expect.

-Year Five will use the swimming pool on a Monday morning, so it will be essential that all children bring in their swimming kit on this day.
-PE will be on a Wednesday afternoon, but we do ask that all children have their PE kit in school every day.
-On a Friday, children will have the opportunity to visit the library.
-Children who use library books as their reading books will have an opportunity to borrow two books on a Friday morning, and these books should last them until their next visit.
+PE will be on a Wednesday and Thursday afternoon and your child will need to wear their kit (suitable for outdoor PE) into school.
+On a Tuesday and Friday, children will have the opportunity to visit the library.
+Children who use library books as their reading books will have an opportunity to borrow two books, and these books should last them until their next visit.
 Please help us to maintain a good library selection by monitoring your child’s reading at home and helping us with returning books on time.
 We encourage children to explore different genres of book and would appreciate your support with this.

 Trips & Visitors